Why Particle Size Matters When Blasting

 After you have screened the media then you can see determine how quickly the media is breaking down.
 Compare the your results to a sizing curve like the one above (provided by your vendor or an abrasive mfg), then determine what percentage of media is falling outside of the curve after is has been screened.
 Once you make that calculation then you can add that percentage of media back into your cabinet after every cycle if possible or over a given time period of blasting.
 There are systems that you can use to auto feed media back into your system where parameters are critical.

 To understand roughly how much media you going through within a given period of time, you may want to use this chart since cycles can be hard to determine while continuously blast.
-To the right is an abrasive consumption chart that shows how much media is going through your nozzle (based on nozzle size and pressure) within a given amount of time.
+Below is an abrasive consumption chart that shows how much media is going through your nozzle (based on nozzle size and pressure) within a given amount of time.